 On 24th May (‘Cracker Night’) 1966, the ‘Tigers’ of 5RAR were ‘choppered’ north from Vung Tau to an LZ adjacent to Nui Dat.
 From there, for the next 6 weeks, the rifle companies patrolled the 5 km zone around the hill to secure the area whilst the ‘base wallahs’ set about constructing the initial stages of the camp.
 Facilities were totally non-existent ... crude conditions that subsequent troops did not have to endure.
 It was the start of the monsoon season.
 This poem attempts to portray that place at that time.

-Today (2016), Nui Dat is a dis-used open gravel pit, having been partially mined in recent years as a source of road base for the district.
+Today (2016), Nui Dat (the hill proper) is a dis-used open gravel pit, having been partially mined in recent years as a source of road base for the district.
 It is largely overgrown by jungle, with the odd farmers’ corn crops growing in small lots upon its eastern slopes.
 The surrounding rubber plantation remains as it was.

 ♪♪ From Vung Tau ... riding ‘Hueys’, to the mud ... at Nui Dat,